socrata/datasync/resources/faq-common-problems.md

 ### How do I use DataSync to accept any date/time format?

 This is only possible in DataSync version 1.0 and higher.
 Refer to [this documentation](http://socrata.github.io/datasync/resources/ftp-control-config.html#date-time).

+### I'm still stuck.
+What can I do?

+Verify that your CSV meets all of the restrictions detailed in the [conditions and restrictions]({{ site.root }}/resources/conditions-restrictions.html) guide.
+If you are still having trouble, please contact your Socrata representive for support.